Manufacturing and Materials

 High-Performance Computing, Digital and Smart Engineering

-The term Smart Microsystem refers to micro and nano-scale devices that combine electronic integrated circuits with additional, non-electronic components on a single substrate; thereby providing additional functionality.
+ERPE M&M has a well-established cross-disciplinary programme on development of Smart Microsystems, micro and nano-scale devices that combine electronic integrated circuits with additional, non-electronic components on a single substrate, thereby providing additional functionality.
 Such microsystems can be sub-divided into a myriad of application groups, including chemical, biological, optical, mechanical, electromagnetic and fluidic.

-Energy critical applications.
-Examples are next generation smart phones, wearable devices, as well as other type of smart, embedded, wireless devices that make up future internet of things networks.
+The Partnership develops a range of energy critical applications such as the next generation smart phones, wearable devices, as well as other type of smart, embedded, wireless devices that make up future internet of things networks.

 The ERPE is dedicated to researching solutions that respond to the climate emergency.